mikevb1/local-duckduckgoog/README.md

 Instead of sending searches to a slow remote server, a local web server handles requests instantaneously.
 This improves loading times in your browser, and keeps your searches private.

 This is a stripped-down fork of [@mikecrittenden's original project](https://github.com/mikecrittenden/duckduckgoog) designed for use on your local machine.
 I've added an install script and removed user-facing webpages, so it's just an [Express](http://expressjs.com/) web server running in the background.

-Because I'm using Mac OS X's `launchd` to start the web server on login, this unfortunately **doesn't work on Windows or Linux**.
-Future support could be added using `cron`, `systemd`, or a Windows equivalent.
+There currently is no support for Windows.

 ## Installation